brettchalupa/brettchalupa.github.io/_works/aperture.md

 period: In Progress
 ---

 A novel initially started for [NaNoWriMo](http://nanowrimo.org/) 2016.
+The project is currently in the editing process, and I aiming to self-publish it in 2017.